Three-Day Watering Schedule Begins Today

 Dog License Division: Closed.

 Finance Offices: Offices closed.
-Business Tax TOT (only) Web Renewal and new business tax online application submittals will be available throughout the Martin Luther King Jr. Day holiday.
+Business Tax TOT (only) Web Renewal and new business tax online application submittals will be available throughout the Memorial Day holiday.

 Fire/Police Departments: Administrative offices and public counters will be closed.
 Normal operations otherwise.

-Parking Division: No enforcement at parking meters and City parking facilities on Martin Luther King Jr. Day.
+Parking Division: No enforcement at parking meters and City parking facilities on Memorial Day.
 Office closed for citation payments.

 Parks and Recreation (PARCS): Administrative offices closed.
-Parks facilities and recreation centers operating with the normal schedule.
+Parks facilities and recreation centers operating with normal schedule.

 Personnel: Closed.
 Online applications accepted at www.fresno.gov/jobs.